Xanthelasma

 The treatment cost depends on what modality of treatment is used (laser or radiofrequency or both) as well as the extent of the xanthelasma.

-Why choose The Victorian Cosmetic Institute as your provider of xanthelasma treatments?
+Why choose Victorian Cosmetic Institute for xanthelasma treatment?

 Our clinic specialises in laser and radiofrequency treatments for xanthelasma.
 Our doctors will be able to advise you of the potential benefits and risks of treatment, so you can make an informed decision of whether to proceed or not.